marklauter/Trek/notes/game_models.md

 ### Time

-Game time is measured in turns and days.
+Game time is measured in impluses, turns, and days.
-24 turns per day.
+Information on impluse style turns: https://en.wikipedia.org/wiki/Impulse-based_turn_system 24 turns per day.
 So a turn is 60 minutes and should help giving realistic movement and action limitations in game.
+In SFB there were 32 impulses per turn.
+If we go with 30 impulses, each impulse would represent 2 minutes of real time.

+Player actions must implement Simultaneous Action Selection: https://en.wikipedia.org/wiki/Simultaneous_action_selection

 ## Ships